nguyenDjoseph/cruzhackbe-challenge/README.md

 curl --request GET http://localhost:302/hackers/2
 ```
 This command will return a single hacker with the **id: 2** from the database.
-These 2 GET request will also console.log errors if the hacker doesn't exist in the database and will console.log the returned hacker in JSON format.
+These 2 GET request will also console.log errors if the hacker doesn't exist in the database and will console.log the returned hacker in JSON format if they exist.<br/>

 **There are 1 POST request command:**
 ```